-You could call it a combination of sailing, skiing and kite flying.
+You could call it a combination of sailing, skiing, and kite flying.
 That makes it sound much more complicated than it really is.
 In fact, if you've got the basics of skiing down, the sport is easy to learn.
-Much easier than kite-surfing in the ocean, for example.
+It's much easier than kite surfing in the ocean, for example.

-However, snow-kiting is not all sedate sailing along chewing up the Ks (or miles).
-With all the under 30s involved in the sport, particularly the snowboarders, there's plenty of people 'getting air' high off the ground.
+However, snow kiting is not all sedate sailing along chewing up the K's (or miles).
+With all the under-30s involved in the sport, particularly the snowboarders, there are plenty of people "getting air" high off the ground.